 ✅ Take note of the M365 users and groups configured for the identified MFA methods.

-Authentication methods Policy in MS Entra ID
+Manage Migration to Authentication Method Policy in Entra ID

 Now that you’ve thoroughly reviewed your authentication methods, it’s time to take the crucial next step of starting the migration process.
 So, to begin the MFA migration process, navigate to the path below.

-Microsoft Entra admin center Protection Authentication methods Policies Manage migration
+Microsoft Entra admin center → Protection → Authentication methods → Policies → Manage migration.

 On reaching the page, you will see three different migration choices to pick from, they are: